dappforce/subsocial-docs/docs/develop/how-to-guides/usernames/FetchUsername.md

 ### Username of a space

-A space can have username pointing to it, while building apps you might want to know about such usernames, you can easily get that using the following method:
+A space can have username pointing to it.
+While building apps you might want to know about these usernames, and you can easily get them using the following method:

 ```typescript
 api.blockchain.domainNameBySpaceId(accountId: string, spaceId: AnySpaceId): Promise<string>